binh-vu/kgdata/README.md

 We provide functions to read the databases built from the previous step and return a dictionary-like objects in the module: [`kgdata.wikidata.db`](/kgdata/wikidata/db.py).
 In the same folder, you can find models of Wikidata [entities](/kgdata/wikidata/models/qnode.py), [classes](/kgdata/wikidata/models/wdclass.py), and [properties](/kgdata/wikidata/models/wdproperty.py).

 ### Wikipedia

+Here is a list of dumps that you need to download depending on the database/files you want to build:

+1. [Static HTML Dumps](https://dumps.wikimedia.org/other/enterprise_html/): they only dumps some namespaces.
+The namespace that you likely to use is 0 (main articles).
+For example, enwiki-NS0-20220420-ENTERPRISE-HTML.json.tar.gz.

 ## Installation